The2ndSlimShady/SlimScript/docs/BASICS.md

 ```
 -- main.ss

-#include time   -- Now this is the neat part
+@include time   -- Now this is the neat part

 define amBased as do toAmPm 15